What You Need to Know About Spousal Support in California

 - Write up your agreement.
 You can attach your agreement to the FL-343 form.

 - Turn in your agreement to the court for the judge to sign

 - File your agreement/stipulation after the judge signs it

 Call Our Pasadena Family Law Attorneys!

 While going through a divorce and the determination of spousal support, it’s vital to have an experienced spousal support attorney on your side.
-Our legal team at Law Offices of Donald P. Schweitzer has years of experience helping families with their litigation issues.
+Our legal team at Schweitzer Law Partners has years of experience helping families with their litigation issues.
 We have a team of experts and highly experienced attorneys who are ready to handle your case and help you from beginning to end.
 Our full-service approach lets us provide you with expert advice while developing a strategy that will help you obtain your desired outcome.